Jhgomez/redes2/Commands.md

 * **show spannig-tree**: you can identify the root switch in a spanning tree procotol network using this command, only the root switch will display something indicating it is the root, you can attach de word **summary** to this command to get another version of the info.
 Visually the root switch will have all its connections enabled

+* **configuring DTP**: Dynamic trunking protocol negotiates if the interface(port) should become an access port or trunk.
+Most switches have this protocol enabled by default.
+You can check if this protocol is enable or not with **show interfaces fastEthernet 0/x switchport | include Negotiation**, to turn it off there is two options firts set the interface as an access port **swichport mode access** if you need the port to be trunk mode and you want to turn this protocol off run this command when configuring the interface **switchport nonegotiate**

 note that some of the configurations done by the previous commands like setting passwords at login and at access to config mode can be automated using a manager that will deoploy these configurations through an image

 * **More commands to configure a trunk connections in a port(s)**: **interface fastethernet [port#]**, **switchport mode trunk**, **switchport trunk allowed vlan [all/vlan#]**